 While these study results are very exciting, Bird Rescue continues to research the effects of oil on wildlife in an effort to provide the best achievable care for oiled animals.
 Our protocols have advanced greatly since 1994, as research has shown new and better ways to provide care to oiled animals.
 With new advancements in the field, there is strong evidence that a much higher percentage of the oiled penguins from the Treasure spill will survive to breed again.

 Within ten days of the Treasure spill, 20,251 oiled African penguins had been admitted into the rehabilitation center in Cape Town.
 The International Fund for Animal Welfare funded a major portion of the rehabilitation effort, bringing in the IBRRC response team and many other supervisors from around the country.
 The local rehabilitation center, The Southern African Foundation for the Conservation of Coastal Birds (SANCCOB) worked in unison with the International Team to provide care for the oiled birds.

 Over 18,000 oiled Africa penguins were rehabilitated and released, 90% of all the oiled birds captured.
 Of the 20,251 brought in for care, 1,957 died or were euthanized.
-The rehabilitation effort lasted over twelve weeks and at the time of this writing, final figures were not available.